kaihendry/sg/README.md

 We typically need a destination (`-d`) and a name (`-g`) for the graph.
 Use cron to submit datapoints at uniform time intervals.

 You don't need to use SSH.
-No destination implies local `/var/sg`, where data is always collected in any case.
+No destination implies local `/var/sg`, where data is collected in any case.

 You can use `/dev/stdin` instead of supplying `sg-client` a file to read.